 Additionally, we enter into commitments for the purpose of enhancing the total return on our investment portfolio: mortgage loan commitments and commitments to fund partnership investments, bank credit facilities and private corporate bond investments.
-See "Commitments" in Note 10 of the Notes to the Interim Condensed Consolidated Financial Statements.
-For further information on commitments to fund partnership investments, mortgage loans, bank credit facilities and private corporate bond investments to fund partnership investments, mortgage loans, bank credit facilities and private corporate bond investments, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - The Company - Contractual Obligations" included in the 2019 Annual Report.
+See "Commitments" in Note 11 of the Notes to the Interim Condensed Consolidated Financial Statements.
+For further information on commitments to fund partnership investments, mortgage loans, bank credit facilities and private corporate bond investments, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - The Company - Contractual Obligations" included in the 2019 Annual Report.